mmelendez2/School_District_Analysis/README.md

 - How does replacing the ninth-grade scores affect the following:

     - Math and reading scores by grade
     The math and reading score averages by grade were only affected slightly.
-T
+The Average Math Score decreased from 83.42 to 83.35.
+The Average Reading Score increased from        83.85 to 83.90.
+The slight variance is due to the values that may not have been correct were nulled out as NaN:

  Module - Thomas High School - Average Score

  ![image](https://user-images.githubusercontent.com/89496798/140698744-e9db9cdd-d5e7-433c-b619-0924e623afb9.png)

 Challenge - Thomas High School - Average Score

 ![image](https://user-images.githubusercontent.com/89496798/140698796-16de732f-2a0b-42ef-96bd-9b0315587391.png)